-We are proud to be a resource for both employers and employees to find helpful industry news, advice and guidance.
+We are proud to be a resource for employers and employees in the interactive, creative, and digital fields to find helpful industry news, advice and guidance.
 Over the years, we have learned a lot of valuable information about our field.
 So we’re sharing some of our most useful knowledge with you.
-Just click the individual categories to gain expertise and learn more.

 Learn how to negotiate with clients and make sure you are properly compensated for your time and skill.